WHAT IS MANUAL OSTEOPATHY?

 3) The Inherent Auto-Regulation of the Body;

-4) The Body Functions as a complete unit.
+4) The Body works as a complete unit.

 Philippe Druelle (above) is the pioneer of Osteopathy in Canada.
 Philippe is a Manual Osteopath and physiotherapist from France, he is also a professor, researcher, and homeopath and lover of dark chocolate and wine.